-These authors share the latest thinking and research on learning, achievement, family well-being, parent engagement, special needs children, youth sports, media, technology, discipline, homework, bullying, and much more.
+The following authors share the latest thinking and research on learning, achievement, family well-being, parent engagement, special needs children, youth sports, media, technology, discipline, homework, bullying — all the things parents think about at back-to-school time.

-This year, I hope you’ll also check out my recently published free eBook Reframing Success: Helping Children & Teens Grow from the Inside Out.
-It shows how grades and test scores are only one aspect of success and how we can all nurture vital skills and abilities in young people.
+For “big picture” thinking about education and child development, check out my free eBook Reframing Success: Helping Children & Teens Grow from the Inside Out.
+It shows how grades and test scores are only one aspect of success and how we all nurture vital skills and abilities in young people.
+This year, I’ve added a free guide to how parents and schools impact youth success.
+Feel free to review the Internal Compass and download the free guide.

-Read what piques your interest now and bookmark others for later.
+Read the articles that pique your interest now and bookmark others for later.
 And if you like particular authors, be sure to follow their articles throughout the school year by signing up for their RSS feeds or email subscriptions.
 If you use social media, I’ve included links to their Twitter accounts and Facebook Pages to make following easy.

 I guarantee you’ll find some meaningful food for thought here – whether it’s back-to-school time or anytime!
-The list is updated annually each summer.
 You’ll meet some great people who support children’s positive growth and well-being.
 Happy reading!

 2. Parents & Teachers: 6 Ways to Inspire the Teen Brain by Sandra Bond Chapman PhD., at Psychology Today.
 Get tips to stimulate the teen brain from findings in neuroscience.
 Twitter